The Fat Tail: Chapter overview

-For a variety of reasons—including fears about fading national identity and corruption—governments may use their regulatory systems to discriminate against foreign investors and multinational corporations.
-Analysis of regulatory risks must take into account the political orientation of the government, the strength and autonomy of local regulatory institutions, domestic politics, and the government’s relationship with domestic businesses.
+Governments may use their regulatory systems to discriminate against foreign investors and multinational corporations for various reasons- including fears about fading national identity and corruption.
+Analysis of regulatory risks must consider the government's political orientation, the strength and autonomy of local regulatory institutions, domestic politics, and the government’s relationship with domestic businesses.
 Risk mitigation strategies include partnering with a local business or government and obtaining financing from an influential global investor.
 Regulatory risk varies by sector: some face relatively more pervasive regulations, while others are inherently more flexible and better able to mitigate regulatory risks and costs.